GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 Now that we have all the data together in one file, its time for us to start cleaning up the data a bit.
 The first we should so is reshape it.
 But before we can do that, we need to rename all our year variables to look like to `y1960 y1961 y1962 ...`.

-> B.2 - Rename years (loop) and drop unnessary years
+> B.2 - Rename years (loop) and drop unnecessary years
 > - look through `help foreach` to figure out how to setup a loop over variables (I'll help you through the rest of the code)
 > - we will use `year` for our *lname*
 > ```